Caesar Salad Recipe

 Notes

 • Maggi sauce can typically be found in grocery stores.
-This seasoning is made from fermented wheat protein and loaded with glutamic acids (not gluten-free), which accounts for the rich, meaty, savory, umami taste the sauce provides.
+This seasoning sauce is made from fermented wheat protein and loaded with glutamic acids (not gluten-free), which accounts for the rich, meaty, savory, umami taste the sauce provides.
 Substitute soy sauce or for a gluten-free option, use tamari.

 • Ingredients can be adjusted to taste and preference.